devopsgroup-io/catapult/README.md

 This section outlines Catapult maintenance tasks.

-## Rotating Credentials ##
+## Rotating Secrets ##

-As your team changes, there may be a need to rotate Catapult credentials.
+As your team members change, there may be a need to rotate Catapult secrets.
 The following is the recommended method and order to do so.

 1. **GPG Passphrase**
    1. Disable all Bamboo build plans